stakemori/degree2/README.md

 A Sage package for computation of degree 2 Siegel modular forms

 # Installation
-Here, we install the pakcage in "~/sage_packages/".
+Here, we install the package in "~/sage\_packages/".

 1. First install [Sage](http://www.sagemath.org/).